rakiya30/Customer-Retention-Analysis/README.md

 This data analysis project aims to provide inghts and recommendations on customer retention and churn rate that reflects all the relevant Key Performance Indicators(KPIs) and metrics in the dataset

 ### Problem Statement
-I received an email from the retention manager from telecom reaches out to me and asked if i could put together a dashboard that would cover the following:
+The retention manager from telecom reached out to me via emil and asked if i could put together a dashboard that would cover the following:

 - Customer retention and churn rate as they do not want to lose their customers.
 - The company want to know in advance who is at risk.
-- The retention department want to get back customers back incase of termination
+- The retention department want to get back customers back incase of termination.
+- Customers who left within the last month.
+- Services each customer has signed up for.
+- Demographic information about customers- gender, age range and if they have patners and dependents.
+- Total charges and number of tickets created.

 ### Data Source
 The dataset used for this analysis was provided by (PWC virtual job simmulation on forage platform)